-Achilles tendon injuries are one of the more common sports injuries that Sports Chiropractors manage.
-According to research, treatment programs should progress through six stages of healing in order to assist return to normal activity.
-These six phases are:
+Achilles tendon injuries are one of the more common sports injuries that Sports Chiropractors & allied health practitioners treat.
+According to research, treatment programs should progress through six stages of healing in order to assist people return to normal activity.

 - 1: Acute pain reduction.

 - 2: Regain normal range of motion and biomechanics.